Full license agreements

 This license applies in conjunction with the Envato Market Terms for your use of the Envato Market.
 If there is an inconsistency between this license and the Envato Market Terms, this license will apply to the extent necessary to resolve the inconsistency.

 This license can be terminated if you breach it and don’t remedy the breach.
-If terminated, you must stop the Allowed Use, which includes no longer making copies of or distributing an End Product until you remove the Item from it.
+If termination happens, you must stop using the Item, which includes no longer making copies of or distributing End Products until you remove the Item from them.
+This license can also be terminated for only the End Products to which a breach relates (rather than all End Products).
+In this case, this clause applies only to those End Products.

-Example: if you use a music track synced in your video, you can’t claim rights to the music (e.g. through applying “ContentID” or similar systems to the music in your video).
+Example: if you use a video clip synced in your video, you can’t claim rights to the video clip (eg through applying “ContentID” or similar systems to the video clip).

 This license is between the author of the Item and you.
 Envato Pty Ltd is not a party to this license or the one giving you the license.